 Most rooms/areas on campus where units or researchers will require a maximum occupancy as part of their safety plan.

-Determining the maximum occupancy for a space is based on the principle of at least five square metres of unencumbered floor area per person.
+The maximum occupancy for a space is based on the principle of at least five square metres of unencumbered floor area per person.
 A sample method for calculating a maximum occupancy can be found here.
-OSEM is working with Facilities to determine occupancy limits, which will be posted on this website as soon as they are available.
-Please contact Facilities if you need assistance obtaining the total floor area of a location.

-Common areas in buildings such as public washrooms, lounges, kitchens and elevators should also have an occupancy limit posted.
-This will be undertaken by OSEM as part of the Building and Common Areas Plan.
+Common areas in buildings such as public washrooms, lounges, kitchens and elevators have occupancy limits posted.

 Physical distancing tips